acend/quarkus-techlab/content/en/docs/07.0/72_kafka.md

 Create again two Quarkus projects 'quarkus-reactive-messaging-consumer' and 'quarkus-reactive-messaging-producer'.
 Add the extension 'smallrye-reactive-messaging-kafka' and 'quarkus-jsonb' to your project.
 Create the `SensorMeasurement` class again in both projects.
+For the consumer also add the 'resteasy-reactive-common' extension.

 ```java